theangryangel/logstash-output-jdbc/README.md

 See CHANGELOG.md

 ## Versions
-Released versions are are tagged as of v0.2.1, and available via rubygems.
+Released versions are available via rubygems, and typically tagged.

 For development:
+  - See master branch for logstash v5
-  - See master branch for logstash v2
+  - See v2.x branch for logstash v2
   - See v1.5 branch for logstash v1.5
   - See v1.4 branch for logstash 1.4